 Me, I would not be surprised to see such a mid-century-modern-inspired collection coming.
 Stanley today has a large line of collections all relevant in the large, mainstream consumer marketplace.
 I count 28 current collections, including the new Coastal Living, also being unveiled in Las Vegas.
 It seems like there would be room for some mid mod in the lineup, especially considering Stanley’s history.
 That said, I would not expect faithful reproductions of vintage Stanley pieces.
 (1) There are likely enough authentic vintage pieces around to make that a difficult proposition, especially as purists will wait it out to find the real deal anyway.
 And (2), it’s been my experience that major manufacturers tend to “re-interpret” their classics for today’s larger market as necessary: These are big companies (Stanley is public, NASDAQ-registered), and they need to make their new-product development profitable, which is generally going to mean it must appeal to the larger mainstream and current tastes.
 So, we’ll see.
 To be sure, I’ve asked the PR folks for Stanley and Wells if, when and if something is announced, we want the news first!

 Many thanks to Randy Wells and Stanley Furniture for sharing this story and photos with us.
 Nicely done, mid mod fans!

-See all the furniture 1000 pixels wide.
 To view the gallery click on an image — move backward or forward in the slide show using the arrows under each image — you can start at any image: